WebOrigami/docs/src/content/pattern/representations.md

 You often encounter this overspecialization in tools.
 In searching for a tool that can transform markdown to HTML, you may find a tool that expects the content to be files — but if your project isn't storing markdown in separate files, then you may find yourself forced to save data in temporary files just to be able to use that tool.

-## Data as graphs
+## Data as trees

-Regardless of how we are storing the markdown content, it's possible to conceptualize the content as a graph:
+Regardless of how we are storing the markdown content, it's possible to conceptualize the content as a tree:

 <figure>
   {{ @svg {